 Free/reduced priced school meals are available to students from households that meet Federal Income Guidelines.
-Forms outlining this program are sent home with students at the start of every school year and at registration.
+Applications are available on the School District website, are sent home with students at the start of every school year and are provided upon registration.